Brandon-HY-Lin/deep-reinforcement-learning/p3_collab-compet/DDPG/Report.md

 ![Score of Version 6][img_ddpg_version_6]

 The translucent line shows the raw score of every episode.
 The solid line shows the average score with window=100.

 ### Version 7
 Recall that batch normalization is not rolled back between version 4 and version 6.
 In order to clarify the impact of batch normalization, batch normalization is removed in this version.
+The highest score is 5.2 and average score passes 0.5 at episode 448.

 ![Score of Version 7][img_ddpg_version_7]

 The translucent line shows the raw score of every episode.
 The solid line shows the average score with window=100.

-The highest score is 5.2 and average score passes 0.5 at episode 448.
+# Results
+In section Approach, 7 versions are proposed.
+The result of 7 versions is listed below, to be concise, the raw data are removed.
+Due to the training time, there are only 1,000 episodes in version 6 and 7.

+![Scores of all versions][img_ddpg_version_1_to_verion_7]

+A close look between version 1 and version 5 is listed below.
+Note that version 4 and version 5 are inferior to version 3 because of batch normalization.

+![Scores of first 5 versions][img_ddpg_version_1_to_verion_5]

+To take a deep look at the impact of batch normalization, I plot the scores of version 6 and verion 7 below.
+Both versions achieve socres above 5.0, but version 6 (w/ BN) has higher average score around 810 episode.

+![Scores of version 6 and version 7][img_ddpg_version_6_and_version_7_with_raw_data]

+The translucent line shows the raw score of every episode.
+The solid line shows the average score with window=100.

-# Appendix
+# Conclusion
-### Design Patterns of Python Codes
+In this work, two high performance DDPG approaches are implement, i.e. version 6 and version 7.
+They all utilize PER to boost the training speed and can achieve high socre of +5.0.
+Furthermore, by applying batch normalization can get higher average score.